-(o) Goods and Services Tax (GST)
+(m) Goods and Services Tax (GST)

 The GST incurred on the costs of various services provided to the Trust by third parties such as audit fees, custodian services and management fees have been passed onto the Trust.
-The Trust qualifies for Reduced Input Tax Credits ("RITC") at a rate of at least 55%, hence Management fees, Administration and custody fees and other expenses have been recognised in the Statement of comprehensive income net of the amount of GST recoverable from the Australian Taxation Office ("ATO").
+The Trust qualifies for Reduced Input Tax Credits ("RITC") at a rate of at least 55%, hence Management fees, Administration and custody fees and other expenses have been recognised in the Statement of profit or loss and other comprehensive income net of the amount of GST recoverable from the Australian Taxation Office ("ATO").
 Accounts payable are inclusive of GST.
 The net amount of GST recoverable from the ATO is included in receivables in the Statement of financial position.
-Cash flows relating to GST are included in the Statement of cash flows on a gross basis.
+Cash flows relating to GST are included in the Statement of Cash Flows on a gross basis.

-(p) Use of estimates
+(n) Use of estimates